 An award-winning videographer and photographer, Chris was a Distinguished Alumni Award recipient.
 Learn more about him in this awards ceremony video.

 You’ll study with talented faculty like Van Kornegay and Scott Farrand, who take students on yearly treks to Africa and Moscow to teach them about the impact of storytelling in a digital world.
 And typography enthusiast and head of the sequence Tara Mortensen, as well as Jason Porter, an award-winning animator and designer who is a voting member of the Academy of Television Arts and Science.
+Interested in documentary filmmaking?
+You will want to study with our award-winning Sabrina Habib.

 Van Kornegay recently spent a sabbatical semester earning his commercial drone pilot’s license and shooting video and still images for an exhibit titled "Columbia from above: One drone’s eye view of the city."